DavidRommel/Portfolio/README.md

 ### Data Analytics Portfolio
 Welcome to my data analytics portfolio.
-Here you will find projects demonstrating my expertise in data manipulation and querying with **SQL**, statistical analysis and modeling with **R**, advanced statistical modeling, predictive analytics, and machine learning with **Python**, dynamic data visualization and dashboard creation using **Tableau** and **Power BI**, and automation of business processes with **VBA**.
+Here you will find projects demonstrating my expertise in data manipulation and querying with **SQL**, statistical analysis and modeling with **R**, advanced statistical modeling, predictive analytics, and machine learning with **Python**, dynamic data visualization and dashboard creation using **Tableau**, and automation of business processes with **VBA**.

 #### Resume
 * [2025 Resume - David Rommel_v5.pdf](https://github.com/DavidRommel/Portfolio/blob/main/Documents/2025%20Resume%20-%20David%20Rommel_v5.pdf)